aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/working-with-calculation-engine/setting-shared-formula/_index.md

 The following example demonstrates how to use it.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-WorkingWithCalculationEngine-SettingSharedFormula-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-WorkingWithCalculationEngine-SettingSharedFormula-1.cs" >}}